 - UNO or single-player travel games.
 One-player travel games are ideal to keep older kids busy during the long flight, while UNO is the perfect game to keep the kids busy while waiting at the airport.

 - Digital tablet.
 We hardly ever use it on a plane, but it’s proven helpful a couple of times when we had to wait longer at the airport.
+Amazon has really affordable Kindle Fire Kids tablets that might be a good choice when traveling with young kids.

 - Warm socks.
 This is particularly useful on long-haul flights with children as they can keep their shoes off during the whole flight.